Devin Singletary Player Prop Bets for NFL Week 17 - Buffalo vs. Atlanta - NewsBreak

 Season Stats

-- Singletary has carried the ball 146 times for a team-high 672 yards (44.8 per game), with four touchdowns.
+- Singletary has churned out a team-high 672 rushing yards (44.8 per game) and scored four touchdowns.

 - He has handled 146, or 38.0%, of his team's 384 rushing attempts this season.

-- The Bills have thrown the football in 60.3% of their plays from scrimmage this year while running the ball 39.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Bills have run 60.3% passing plays and 39.7% rushing plays this season.
+They rank third in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Singletary's matchup with the Falcons.